maikpro/better_opt/README.md

 ## Next Updates

+- [ ] some filler episodes wont't be detected yet ex.
+895 is set as filler but 896 not.
 - [ ] mark last seen episode in episodes list
 - [ ] update UI
 - [ ] add function to change design from opt website